 This proactive approach to mobility can reduce aches and pains and speed up the recovery from optimal cycling performance.

-Maximizing recovery after cycling is a multifaceted approach that can significantly enhance performance and prevent injury.
+Maximizing recovery is a multifaceted approach that can significantly enhance performance and prevent injury when cycling.

-Adequate rest, proper nutrition, hydration, and active recovery techniques such as recovery rides and foam rolling are vital components of an effective recovery strategy.
+Adequate rest (including rest days), proper nutrition, hydration, and active recovery techniques such as recovery rides and foam rolling are vital components of an effective recovery strategy.

 It's equally important to avoid actions that can impede recovery, such as becoming completely sedentary, neglecting nutrition, and ignoring the body's signals for rest.